JCmusik/CIDM3312/Assignments/Buffteks/README.md

     To display project details us `dotnet run project`

-## Updated the example to include these features:
+## Update the example to include these features:

 1. Create new records for Student/Team and Client/Organization\
     (note: these pairs are foreign key relationships)